ericlenio/scrash/README.md

 successful.

 # Running
+Run `./scrash -s` to start both the server and client inside a new gnu screen session.

-Start the server with `npm start`.
-Then in another window launch the bash shell with `./scrash`.
+Alternatively, start the server with `npm start`.
+Then in another window launch the client shell with `./scrash`.

+Run `./scrash -h` for other command line options.